KMAYAMA2/notes/content/notes/2-1b2b2 'Multiplying by zero' - Be risk-prone but avoid ruin at all cost.md

+---
+date: 2024-08-01
+---
+You must avoid the risk of ruin at all cost, both collectively and individually, in multiplicative systems—and [[2-1b2b2.1 Life is a multiplicative game—take advantage of network effects but avoid the risk of ruin|life is a multiplicative game]].

 [[RUL3 - Bounded commitment - choose one best thing available, commit for predetermined time period, then revisit.
 Similar to balancing depth-first vs breadth-first in search algorithms.
 Think of your time as quantifiable resource like capital.]]

 *What matters are results over time and ensuring that 10 percent of the time won't kill you*. [[5-1b4b3 Time beats timing]].
 E.g., [[5-1b4b1 Life’s evolution’s superpower is its time horizon.
 3.8 billion years of miniscule changes compounded.]]
 Tl;dr - [[2-1b2 Play in different time horizon.
 That is, in the long-run.]]